microsoft/InventorySample/docs/chapters/Localization.md

 - **Localization** is the process of adapting or translating your app's localizable resources to meet the language, cultural, and political requirements of the specific local markets that the app is intended to support.
 If your app is accurately localizable then you will not have to modify any logic during this process.
 The localization of an application usually involves the translation of the string resources, the redesign of any culture-dependent images as necessary, and the modification of any other resource files culture or region dependant.

 The first step before you start developing a globalized app is to think ahead and identify which elements of your application will be subject to modifications due to the adaptation to different languages, regions and cultures.
 Avoid assumptions in your code about language, region, character classification, writing system, date/time formatting, numbers, currencies, weights, and sorting rules.
 Try always to make use of the Globalization APIs to format these data if possible.
-You can find an overview of general rules to make your app localizable in this article: Make your app localizable.
+You can find an overview of general rules to make your app localizable in this article: [Make your app localizable](https://docs.microsoft.com/en-us/windows/uwp/design/globalizing/prepare-your-app-for-localization).

 ## Overview of the Globalization APIs

 Windows provide a set of Windows Runtime (WinRT) APIs to support you in the process of globalization of your UWP app development.
 You can find a preview of the classes included in Windows.Globalization namespace in this link [Windows.Globalization Namespace](https://docs.microsoft.com/en-us/uwp/api/windows.globalization).
-We will discuss some of them in more detail in this script.
+We will discuss some of them in more detail in this chapter.

 You may also want to format the information that your app displays to the user based on his particular preferences, region, calendar, currencies or languages.
 We can check these preferences using the [GlobalizationPreferences](https://docs.microsoft.com/en-us/uwp/api/windows.system.userprofile.globalizationpreferences?branch=live) from the [Windows.System.UserProfile](https://docs.microsoft.com/en-us/uwp/api/windows.system.userprofile) namespace that holds various user globalization preferences.